MicrosoftDocs/win32/desktop-src/Intl/wm-ime-notify.md

 ---
-Description: Sent to an application to notify it of changes to the IME window.
+description: Sent to an application to notify it of changes to the IME window.
 A window receives this message through its WindowProc function. ms.assetid: 20e064b8-2baf-4b4c-8341-36c3e4643eff
 title: WM_IME_NOTIFY message (Winuser.h)
 ms.topic: reference